kevindweb/temporal-version-drain/README.md

 - The drain workflow must be called separately for each WorkflowType you want to version

 See the [ExampleContinueWorkflow](./examples/example.go) and [worker](./examples/worker/worker.go) to get started.

+## Benefits

+- History size is clipped as the mechanism uses ContinueAsNew which helps workflow performance
+- There is only ever at most 2 versions running in production concurrently (during a migration) so cognitive complexity is very low compared to other versioning solutions